Assistance programs Indianapolis and Marion County

-Community Alliance of the Far Eastside, Inc., known as CAFE for short, offer services including economic and workforce development, employment services, youth and senior programs, and access to social services.
-317.890.3288.
+Community Alliance of the Far Eastside, Inc., known as CAFE for short, offer services including economic and workforce development. there are free employment services, youth and senior programs, and access to social services.
+Call 317.890.3288.

 If you need access to child care and services, job training, and more contact Hawthorne Social Service Association, Inc. at 317.637.4312.
 Some of the services offered to Indianapolis families include all day childcare for ages 4-5, before school and after school childcare services, or free summer day camp and childcare.
 The non-profit also has senior citizens hot home-cooked lunch and transportation to medical appointments.

-All low income and struggling Marion County families may be able to receive aid from the Indianapolis Urban League.
-The organization administers an array of assistance programs and services in the areas of foreclosure counseling, diversity and race relations, skilled workforce development and employment services.
+All low income and struggling Marion County families may be able to receive financial aid from the Indianapolis Urban League.
+The organization administers an array of assistance programs and services in the areas of foreclosure counseling, diversity and race relations, as well as skilled workforce development and employment services.
 They also help people start a business, or offer referrals to grants that help with rent, heating bill and utility assistance, technology and job training.

 The non-profit is also a HUD certified housing agency.
 So the IUL Urban League will also offer mortgage help.
 Call them at 317.693.7603, or learn more on Indiana foreclosure assistance programs.